-Your DC or MD clinician may incorporate one or more of the following modalities to assist you in reaching your highest degree of health and wellness.
+Your clinician may incorporate one or more of the following modalities to assist you in reaching your highest degree of health and wellness.
 The following methods are safe, gentle and based in the healing power of nature:

 Plant-based supplements, tinctures and topical applications that assist the body in healing.
 These may include either western or oriental herbal formulas with time-honored traditional healing applications for various symptoms and conditions.